 South Africa has very high rates of child poverty.
-In 2012, 56% of children lived below the lower poverty line (R635 per month).
+In 2013, 54% of children lived below the lower poverty line (R671 per month).
 Income poverty rates have fallen consistently since 2003.
 This poverty reduction is largely the result of a massive expansion in the reach of the Child Support Grant over the same period.
-Although there have been reductions in child poverty rates, large numbers of children still live in extreme poverty: in 2012 over 10 million children lived below the "lower bound" poverty line.
+Although there have been reductions in child poverty, large numbers of children still live in extreme poverty: in 2013 over 10 million children lived below the "lower bound" poverty line.

-There are substantial differences in provincial poverty rates.
-Using the lower bound poverty line, over 70% of children in Limpopo and the Eastern Cape are poor.
-Gauteng and the Western Cape have the lowest child poverty rates, at 34% and 27% respectively.
+There are substantial differences in poverty rates across the provinces.
+Using the lower poverty line, over two-thirds of children in Limpopo and the Eastern Cape are poor.
+Gauteng and the Western Cape have the lowest child poverty rates - calculated at 34% and 26% respectively.

-There are glaring racial disparities in income poverty: while 63% of African children lived in poor households in 2012, only 1% of White children lived below this poverty line, and poverty rates for Coloured and Indian children were 28% and 7% respectively.
-There were no significant differences in child poverty levels across gender or age groups.
+There are glaring racial disparities in income poverty: while 61% of African children lived in poor households in 2013, only 3% of White children lived below this poverty line, and poverty rates for Coloured and Indian children were 28% and 6% respectively.